marquisvictor/Optimized-Modified-GetOldTweets3-OMGOT/README.md

 ## Command Line Arguments

+This package was optimized to work more efficiently and seamlessly on Windows CMD, or on Terminal, and the fpllowing are their associated command line arguments.

   - username (str): An optional specific username from a twitter account.
 Without "@".
   - since (str. "yyyy-mm-dd"): A lower bound date to restrict search.
   - until (str. "yyyy-mm-dd"): An upper bound date to restrist search.